Archiie94/DH2518/README.md

 # Other useful things
 - All the code is in the qr/src folder.
 These should be the only files you need to edit.
-- The css is currently inlined in qr/src/public/index.html.ejs.
-Will try to find a better solution to this in the future.
+- The visual components are each in their own folder.
+These folders contain an index.js and index.css file.
+Try to keep the css specific to the component you are working on.
+The src/style.css file should be used for more global css.